ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 | Total        |      4591970 |          120802 |             4471168 | :white_check_mark: 0.0046235396 | :warning: 0.0130512164          |

 ### Results Analysis: Systematic MEV Theft and Loss (due to neglection of MEV bids)
-Once that we confirmed that RP validators stand on a level playing field with non-RP validators, we proceed to analyze cases of revenue loss within the RP protocol.
+Once we confirmed that RP validators stand on a level playing field with non-RP validators, we proceed to analyze cases of revenue loss within the RP protocol.
 In order to analyze MEV loss cases we define 2 types of revenue losses for the RP protocol (red arrows in the image below):

 1. **MEV Theft**: the fee recipient for a block (according to either the relay's payload if mev_reward is present, or the Beacon chain otherwise) was incorrect.
 This happens when the fee recipient is not set to either the smoothing pool ("SP") if a node is opted-in the SP, or the node's fee recipient otherwise.